jayeshk7/cpp_server/README.md

 ## (toy 🧸) CPP server

+A simple HTTP server in c++ for no other use than my learning.

 ### Installation steps for Ubuntu

 You will require Postgres and libpq.
 To install these, do: